farberbrodsky/mad/README.md

 # mad
 Misha's Awesome Diff

 This is limited to 2\*\*32 bytes of the source and target combined, so each can be 2GB.
-This is both because it'd use more than 4GB RAM to calculate the diff, and because bigger usecases shouldn't use my silly algorithm.
+This is both because it'd usea lot of RAM to calculate the diff, and because bigger usecases shouldn't use my silly algorithm.

 Our source string is S, and our target string is T.
 It has two operations - COPY and ADD.